The Ultimate Guide to Downtown Reykjavik

 101 Reykjavik is the downtown area.Photo from Private 2 Hour Reykjavik Sightseeing Adventure with Perlan, Grotta & Hallgrimskirkja

 As with most urban areas around the world, the density of the population is greatest in this original part of the city.
-And for the past century, downtown Reykjavík has nursed its very own native; the people we lovingly refer to as Miðbæjarrotta or the "Downtown Rat."
+And for the past century, downtown Reykjavík has nursed its very own native; the people we lovingly refer to as Midbaejarrotta or the "Downtown Rat."

-While the centre is home to an incredibly diverse flock that is impossible to classify as a whole, it has predominantly been known to harbour bohemians, artists, musicians and the eternally young.
+As nasty as that nickname might sound, it is in no way meant as an insult.
+Most of the central capital’s permanent residents wear the title with pride.
+While the center is home to an incredibly diverse flock that is impossible to classify as a whole, it has predominantly been known to harbor bohemians, artists, musicians, and the eternally young.

 The video at the top of this article shows the trailer for Icelandic director Baltasar Kormákur’s debut feature film, adequately titled 101 Reykjavík.
 This darkly satirical urban tale tells of a typical downtown rat, Hlynur, a 30-year-old slacker who lives with his mother and spends most of his waking hours getting drunk at Kaffibarinn